 Being an authorized Snapdragon™ Technology Partner and a Qualcomm® Licensee, eInfochips has early access to various Snapdragon™ platforms and other technologies, which gives a competitive advantage in developing innovative products.
 We also offer engineering services leveraging the comprehensive expertise and intricate understanding of Qualcomm® Snapdragon™ 855, 845, 835, 820, 624, 660, 410, 212 processors for efficient and high performance designs.
 To know more, get in touch with us.

-Nikunj Patel is a Marketing Executive at eInfochips where he supports marketing activities for semiconductor domain along with other partnerships.
-He has a total of 5 years of experience in semiconductor industry.
+Nikunj Patel is a Senior Marketing Executive at eInfochips where he supports marketing activities for semiconductor domain along with other partnerships.
+He has 5+ years of experience in semiconductor industry.
 Nikunj holds an MBA in Marketing from GTU and B.E. in Electronics and Communications from Dharamsinh Desai University.
 Prior to eInfochips, he used to work with Accutron Inc.